 If you’re on a budget but still seeking a good washlet seat, go with the Brondell Swash 300 (we tested a version of this bidet with more features).
 It’s bare-bones (well, for a luxury item, anyway), but at less than $300 at this writing, it’s a good deal.
 With six options for water pressure, water temperature, and seat temperature, you’ll be able to adjust this bidet to your preferences.
 But those are the only options—it lacks other frills, and it takes a few seconds to warm the water.
 The Swash 300 does have a remote, an unusually nice feature for a bidet at this price.
 (We don’t think using the front-wash function is worthwhile, though.)

 Like most Americans, I’ve been using toilet paper my whole life.
-But sometime in February, ads for an appliance called a Tushy—a sleek device that perches on the side of your toilet and shoots water at your bottom—kept popping up on my Facebook.
+In early 2017, I started noticing that ads for an appliance called a Tushy—a sleek device that perches on the side of your toilet and shoots water at your bottom—kept popping up on my Facebook.
 The ads seemed to follow me.
 For several months, I had been turning over in the back of my head a New York Times piece that argued bidets are the “luxury you won’t want to live without.”
 I’m ever curious about fancy, shiny stuff, but I had been doing just fine without a bidet.
 What problem would this (very expensive!) thing solve?

 To answer that question, I spent dozens of hours completing research and interviews, as well as six weeks testing bidets on my own toilet along with my three roommates.
 I had Dr. John Swartzberg, editor of the Berkeley Wellness Letter and a University of California, Berkeley, clinical professor emeritus, walk me through the current scientific literature on bidets.
 I spoke to Steven Welty, an air-quality consultant, about what can and can’t stop fecal matter from making its way out of the toilet.
 I interviewed Kyle Bazylo, a bidet salesperson, about the most popular features.
 I paid a visit to Manhattan’s Upper East Side to try the fanciest toilet I have ever seen, let alone sat on, in my life.
 And I surveyed 200 Wirecutter and Sweethome readers on their attitudes toward bidets, and spoke to nearly a dozen bidet owners, most of whom can’t imagine living without one.